Minted Chocolate Torte

 - In a small bowl, beat egg whites on medium speed until soft peaks form.
 Gradually beat in the remaining sugar, 1 tablespoon at a time, on high until stiff peaks form.
 Fold into batter.

 - Pour into prepared pans.
 Bake or 30-35 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks.

 - In a small saucepan, melt the chocolate and butter over low heat; stir until smooth.
 Remove from the heat; transfer to a large bowl.
 Beat in the confectioners' sugar, hot water, vanilla and salt until smooth.

-- Cut each cake into two horizontal layers.
+- Cut each cake into 2 horizontal layers.
 Place bottom layer on a serving plate; top with 1/3 cup of filling.
-Repeat layers three times.
+Repeat layers 3 times.
 In a large bowl, gently combine the whipped topping, extracts and, if desired, food coloring.
 Frost the sides of the cake.
 Sprinkle top with Mint Andes Candies.
 Store in the refrigerator.